 Epilepsy with myoclonic-atonic seizures is a genetic generalized epilepsy that begins between the ages of 7 months and 6 years (peak age 2 to 4 years) in previously normal children.
 It starts with frequent and usually lengthy febrile and afebrile generalized tonic-clonic seizures.
-A few weeks after onset, myoclonic, atonic, myoclonic-atonic, and absence seizures usually follow.
+Myoclonic, atonic, myoclonic-atonic, and absence seizures usually follow a few weeks later.
 Seizures are frequent and may cause traumatic falls.
 Nonconvulsive status epilepticus, sometimes lasting for many hours or days, is common.
 Interictal EEG shows brief, generalized 2 to 4 Hz spike/polyspike-wave discharges.
 Ictal EEG depends on the seizure type.
-Myoclonic-atonic seizures manifest with discharges of irregular spike-wave or polyspike-wave complexes at a frequency of 2.5 to 3 Hz, or more.
+Myoclonic-atonic seizures manifest with discharges of irregular spike-wave or polyspike-wave complexes at a frequency of 2.5 to 3 Hz, or faster.
 Atonia is usually concurrent with the slow wave of a single- or polyspike-wave complex.
 Prognosis is uncertain because of various diagnostic criteria and treatment strategies.
 In general, seizures remit 2 to 4 years after onset, but some cognitive impairment may occur.
 Treatment is usually with a combination of valproate and small doses of lamotrigine; other antiepileptic drugs such as ethosuximide and clonazepam may be used.
 Carbamazepine, phenytoin, and vigabatrin are amongst the contraindicated drugs.
 Ketogenic diet or modified Atkins diet may be therapeutic in drug-resistant cases.
 In this article, the author details the clinical manifestations, etiology, EEG, differential diagnosis, prognosis, and optimal management of patients with epilepsy with myoclonic-atonic seizures, also known as Doose syndrome.

 • Epilepsy with myoclonic-atonic seizures (also known as Doose syndrome) is a genetically determined generalized (idiopathic) epilepsy with onset in infancy and early childhood.

-• It manifests with frequent and multiple types of seizure (generalized tonic-clonic, myoclonic, atonic, and absence seizures), though myoclonic-atonic seizures with falls are the defining symptoms.
+• It manifests with frequent and multiple types of seizure (generalized tonic-clonic, myoclonic-atonic, atonic, and absence seizures).
+Myoclonic-atonic seizures with falls are the defining symptoms.

 • Differential diagnosis is often demanding and requires exclusion of structural epilepsies and epileptic encephalopathies that may imitate epilepsy with myoclonic-atonic seizures.